malmeloo/FindMy.py/README.md

 - [ ] Local anisette generation (without server)
     - Can be done using [pyprovision](https://github.com/Dadoum/pyprovision/),
       however I want to wait until Python wheels are available.
-- [ ] Sync API wrapper
-    - I realize not everyone may be comfortable using an async library;
-      building a synchronous wrapper around the `AppleAccount` class would be nice.

 # Installation